Burbank Police Honor Fallen Officer Richard Kunkle - myBurbank.com

 The Burbank Police Department held a ceremony Friday honoring Officer Richard E. Kunkle, End of Watch, September 22, 1961.
 Officer Kunkle was an established patrolman and had one of the longest motorcycle active service tenure.

-In honoring our fallen heroes, it is customary to lay reefs at the base of the guardians, which is the statue many of us see driving past the Burbank Police Department.
+In honoring our fallen heroes, it is customary to lay wreaths at the base of the guardians, which is the statue many of us see driving past the Burbank Police Department.
 In addition, because Officer Kunkle was a part of the BPD motor division, other motor officers were in attendance to pay their respects.

 Members of Officer Kunkle’s family were also attendance, including his two grandsons Steven and Richard Roskilly.
 The pair assisted in moving the reefs during the ceremony.
 Currently, Steven and Richard work at FotoKem here in Burbank.